-The following Corporate Crime guidance note Produced in partnership with Corker Binning provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Corker Binning provides comprehensive and up to date legal information covering:

 HMRC’s published policy in respect of tax fraud states that HMRC will seek to use a civil rather than criminal procedure wherever appropriate.
 Criminal investigation and prosecution is expensive and therefore counter to HMRC’s revenue raising function.
 Criminal prosecutions are therefore reserved to cases where they will be an effective deterrent or involve certain other aggravating features (such as part of an organised plan).